wpeka/auction-software/README.md

 ## Changelog ##
 ### 1.0.7 ###
 * Fix: Users can import auction products using the WooCommerce Importer.
+* Fix: Fixed PHP warning for auctions Start and End dates.
+* Fix: Fixed reserve price not met issue on auctions.

 ### 1.0.6 ###
 * Fix: Fixed vulnerability issue for analytics within the plugin.